nomadikai/nomadik-terminal/README.md

 ## 🧭 NOMADIK TERMINAL

 **NOMADIK TERMINAL** is a lightweight, modular crypto trading toolkit built for survivalists, digital nomads, and tactical thinkers.
-Designed to run in Termux on Android, it empowers users with resilient, offline-ready tools for managing crypto assets in hostile or disconnected environments.
+Designed to run in Termux on Android, it empowers users with resilience, privacy, and tactical flexibility.

 ---